Danut89/ProjectMilestone1-Vegan-Bliss/README.md

 - **As a Frequent User,** I want to follow Vegan Bliss on their social pages so I am aware of any updates or new recipes.
 - **As a Frequent User,** I want to have quick access to new and updated recipes and health tips.

-### Site Owner Goals
+## Site Owner Goals

+As the site owner of Vegan Bliss, my objectives are centered around creating an engaging, user-friendly, and effective platform that meets both my business needs and the expectations of my users.
+Below are the detailed goals I aim to achieve:

-- **As a site owner,** I want to create an attractive and well-designed site that elicits a positive emotional response in users so that they remain on and navigate throughout the site to achieve their goals.
+- **As a site owner,** I want to create an attractive and well-designed site that elicits a positive emotional response in users, encouraging them to remain on and navigate throughout the site to achieve their goals.
+- **As a site owner,** I want to provide a diverse range of vegan recipes and lifestyle tips to offer valuable content that supports users in their journey towards a healthier, greener lifestyle.
+- **As a site owner,** I want to foster a sense of community through interactive features such as newsletter subscriptions, downloadable recipes, and special offers.
+- **As a site owner,** I want to ensure intuitive navigation and a user-friendly interface, making it easy for users to find the information they need.
-- **As a site owner,** I want to have a clear and well-structured contact form so I can receive queries and questions from users which will potentially lead to more engagement.
+- **As a site owner,** I want to have a clear and well-structured contact form so I can receive queries and questions from users, which will potentially lead to more engagement.
-- **As a site owner,** I want to have clear social media links displayed on the site which may lead to an increased following on channels to help with my branding.
+- **As a site owner,** I want to have clear social media links displayed on the site to increase following on channels and help with branding.
+- **As a site owner,** I want to offer a login feature for personalized user experiences, enhancing interaction and engagement on the site.

 ## Features